Matter and Technologies - Key Technologies for Science

-The Helmholtz Association has introduced a new programme, “Matter and Technologies”, that combines developments of both accelerators and detectors into one programme.
-This makes it possible to strategically invest into promising areas, to realise synergies, and to develop an overall coherent programme.
-A strong element of this is the close ties between the partners, and the strong ties to the other programmes in matter and beyond.
-Altogether the combination of this new programme with the other two programmes in matter should ensure that the Helmholtz Association continues to hold a worldwide leadership position in this research.
+The Helmholtz Association has introduced a new program, “Matter and Technologies”, that combines developments of both accelerators and detectors into one programme.
+This makes it possible to strategically invest into promising areas, to realise synergies, and to develop an overall coherent program.
+A strong element of this is the close ties between the partners, and the strong ties to the other programs in matter and beyond.
+Altogether the combination of this new programme with the other two programs in matter should ensure that the Helmholtz Association continues to hold a worldwide leadership position in this research.

 Examples from research

-The programme is divided into two topics: research on accelerator technology (Accelerator Research and Development, ARD) and research on detector technologies (Detector Technologies and Systems, DTS).
-Networking between these two topics, as well as between the centres and universities, is a central priority of the programme.
+The program is divided into two topics: research on accelerator technology (Accelerator Research and Development, ARD) and research on detector technologies (Detector Technologies and Systems, DTS).
+Networking between these two topics, as well as between the centers and universities, is a central priority of the program.
 Conferences, workshops, joint projects and joint use of scientific infrastructures contribute to this effort.

 1. Accelerator technologies